ivy-llc/ivy/docs/partial_source/deep_dive/19_continuous_integration.rst

 #.
 Ivy Stateful Tests: Run Stateful Tests
 #.
 Ivy Frontend Tests: Run Frontend Test

-You can ignore the other sections of the workflow, as they are for book-keeping and implementation purposes.
+You can ignore the other sections of the Workflow, as they are for book-keeping and implementation purposes.

 Pull Request
 -----------